 Neighbourhood Centres believe that having a robust community disaster plan is a critical element of increasing the preparedness for monsoons.
 An effective community disaster plan will reflect the needs of the community and clearly outline the roles and responsibilities of all stakeholders.
 Developing an effective community disaster plan requires a collaborative approach where knowledge and expertise are shared.
-With a strong connection to the community, Neighbourhood Centres can offer valuable knowledge about the needs of the community engagement, Neighbourhood Centres have insights on how to connect with different populations within the community.
-Consultations throughout the development of the Strategy revealed that community disaster planning is taking place in some districts, through the Neighbourhood Centres and discuss the needs and resources to take in preparation for and response to monsoons.
+With a strong connection to the community, Neighbourhood Centres can offer valuable knowledge about the needs of the community and the available resources to the planning process.
+Experienced in community engagement, Neighbourhood Centres have insights on how to connect with different populations within the community.
+Consultations throughout the development of the Strategy revealed that community disaster planning is taking place in some districts, through the Neighbourhood Centres Network Meetings.
+During these Network Meetings, Neighbourhood Centres can come together and discuss the needs and resources they have identified within their community, to develop plans that outline the best measures to take in preparation for and response to monsoons.